 Figure: Valve site for a variety of aboveground valves to control fluids in pipeline

-Valves sites are rough 45m x 30 m (150 ft x 100 ft) in the area and typically remain within the pipeline right-of-way (ROW) corridor.
-All vale sites are designed and built to meet or exceed provincial and national safety regulations, environmental and emission requirements and fire safety codes.
-All valve sites locations appear as a small fenced area (locked entry) within a cleared ROW unless the site is in an open field.
+Valve sites are rough 45m x 30 m (150 ft x 100 ft) in the area and typically remain within the pipeline right-of-way (ROW) corridor.
+All valve sites are designed and built to meet or exceed provincial and national safety regulations, environmental and emission requirements and fire safety codes.
+All valve site locations appear as small fenced areas (locked entry) within a cleared ROW unless the site is in an open field.

 9.1 References